Six of Pentacles

 In the middle of the card we see Eleos and behind her a pair of balancing scales representing the moral balance between giving and receiving.

-Below her we see two people who are down on their luck.
-Eleos gives coins to one of them, as we see them hanging in mid-air between Eleos and the receiver.
+Below her kneel two people down on their luck.
+Eleos drops coins to one of them; the gold hangs in midair between goddess and receiver.
 This shows that material wealth is useless unless it is in transit or working for your future or the future of others.
-Money you hoard, that is neither invested nor set aside for you or others is dead money (and as any investment professional will tell you, it will actually depreciate and lose worth!).
+Money you hoard, that is neither invested nor set aside for you or others is dead money (any investment professional will confirm it depreciates and loses worth).

 The two other people are in need.
 Although they may look different from us, remember that we are all in need at some time, so we will be in their position at times in our lives even when we are not in need of charity.
-The person born to wealth will rely on their parents during their formative years for example.
+For example, a person born to wealth will rely on their parents during their formative years.

-Finally the sky is red, denoting emotion.
-Although money and wealth are a numbers game, giving and receiving are often an emotional contract that we either make between us, or between ourselves and our conscience.
+Finally, the sky burns red, denoting emotion.
+Although wealth appears to be a numbers game, giving and receiving constitute an emotional contract we make with others, between ourselves and our conscience, or between today and our future.

 Eleos and the balance of compassion